JenniferVonT/AutoCatFeeder/README.md

 ## Platform
 All code is run on the Raspberry Pi Pico W sending POST requests through the HTTP protocol, but only to visualize and send notifications, all control and checks for the acutators are all made locally on the device.

 - **AdaFruit IO:** for data handling/visualization where the device will send the weight data using the request lib and the HTTP POST protocol via the built in WiFi module.
 Remember that all data saved on AdaFruit will expire within 30 days, there is a option for a paid version instead that (among other things) save the data for 60 days instead.
+I chose AdaFruit IO for it's user friendliness, it works both with the MQTT protocol as a broker but also with the HTTP protocol (which I'm using) to send request through an API endpoint, it was easy to set up and use both as a cloud-based database and to quickly make a visualization of the data, you can even combine multiple data points on an easy to read dashboard that is fully customizable, it also has generous data storage for the free tier.
 - **Telegram API:** used to send notification and messages to my cellphone/telegram app when the food runs low or the dispenser have trouble dispensing food.

 ### Set up a bot on Telegram: